sharontherese/sharon-kabel/content/post/1960s-headlines/index.md

 ---
-title: "Catholic Newspaper Headlines from the 1960s"
+title: "Catholic newspaper headlines from the 1950s and 1960s about the liturgical reforms"
 date: 2022-07-30

 # View.